research-software-directory/RSD-as-a-service/frontend/README.md

 ### Unit testing scripts

 - `yarn test:watch`: to run test in watch mode.
-The tests will be runned on each change in the test/component file(s)
+The tests will run on each change in the test/component file(s)
 - `yarn test:coverage`: to run tests and show the test coverage report.
 This script is used in GH action.
 - `yarn test:memlimit`: for minimal memory consumption.
 When basic test scripts **yarn test** and **yarn test:coverage** causing the memory overflow on your machine use this script to limit the number of concurrent workers and memory usage.
 - `yarn test:memory`: for examining memory usage during the tests.
 In node version 18 (and 16) some changes are made in V8 engine memory management that cause the memory leaks when running tests with Jest.
 See [issue](https://github.com/facebook/jest/issues/11956)